Nhanderu/ipe/README.md

   - [x] Flag to show headers on long view (-h)
   - [ ] Differentiate files types
   - [ ] Get inode, user and group in Windows
+  - [ ] Flag to show directories first (--dirs-first)
+  - [ ] Accept more than one value in filter and ignore flags
+  - [ ] Flag to show number of hard links in long view
+  - [ ] Flag to show number of file system blocks in long view
+  - [ ] Flag to show group in long view
 - [ ] Define colors
 - [ ] Add [Git integration][3]
   - [ ] Ignore "Git ignored" files by default